-Applicants will be considered for first time admission to the freshman class upon meeting the requirements specified below.
-Those students who have demonstrated the greatest probability of success will be given priority in the selection of the freshman class.
+Applicants will be considered for first-year admission upon meeting the requirements specified below.
+Those students who have demonstrated the greatest probability of success will be given priority in the selection of the incoming class.
 Admission is competitive.
 Requirements are as follows:

-- 1. A properly completed online application for undergraduate admission - 2.
-An application fee must be submitted with every application.
+- 1. A complete online application - 2.
+An application fee of \$55 (USD) must be submitted with every application.
 This fee is neither deductible from the first semester fees nor is it refundable.
-The application and the application fee may be submitted electronically via www.admissions.appstate.edu. - 3.
+Appalachian accepts official Application Fee Waivers from the College Board, ACT and National Association for College Admission Counseling (NACAC). - 3.
 Graduation from an accredited/approved secondary school (If the applicant has not graduated, an equivalency certificate is required.) - 4.
 Presentation of a competitive combination of secondary school grades, class rank (if determined), evidence of competitive curriculum, and ACT or SAT score, as evidenced on an official high school transcript and/or test score document(s).
 Appalachian also "super-scores" the results if a student takes the SAT or ACT more than once.
 Scores from non-standard SAT or ACT administration for appropriately identified disabled students are also accepted. - 5.
 Presentation of appropriate high school coursework as specified in the minimum course requirements (MCR) of the University of North Carolina (see below) - 6.
 A Criminal Background Check may be required if conduct questions on the application are answered affirmatively. - 7.
 A satisfactory health and immunization record once admission has been offered to the student - 8.
 Official college transcript(s) if any college work has been attempted (even if coursework was not completed)